stevescally/examinations/books/deep_learning_with_python_2nd_9781617296864/annotations.md

 # 9. Advanced deep learning for computer vision

-# 10. Deep learning for timeseries
+# 10. Deep learning for time-series

 # 11. Deep learning for text